 Remark 3.7.
 Non-malleability alone is implied by the CCA-security of a KEM, but pseudorandom non-malleability corresponds roughly to the IND\$-CCA security of a KEM.
-A version of pseudorandom non-malleability for KEMs appears in [Xag22] as SPR-CCA_S security.
-Our definition is the same as SPR-CCA_S when the simulator S samples a uniform random ciphertext, except that we only allow the adversary to make a single decryption oracle query.
+A version of pseudorandom non-malleability for KEMs appears in [Xag22] as SPR-CCAS security.
+Our definition is the same as SPR-CCAS when the simulator S samples a uniform random ciphertext, except that we only allow the adversary to make a single decryption oracle query.

 Remark 3.8.
-Recall that (standard, not strong) second pseudorandomness says that $B := msg_2(b, A)$ and $B \leftarrow \mathcal{M}2$ are indistinguishable, even given $A := msg_1(a)$.
+Recall that (standard, not strong) second pseudorandomness says that $B := msg_2(b, A)$ and $B \leftarrow \mathcal{M}2$ are indistinguishable, even given $A := msg_1(a)$ .
 This is of course implied by pseudorandom non-malleability.
 We present second pseudorandomness as a separate property for clarity, and also because it is a standard property that was mentioned in several prior works (while pseudorandom non-malleability was not).

 History of the attack.
 We stress that the flaw in Sect.
 3.2 was not discovered by us.
-First, [SGJ23] seems to have pointed out that [MRR20, Theorem 10] is false ("[W]e think that it is unlikely that EKE can provably realize UC PAKE based on the POPF properties alone"), and [SGJ23] is right that some form of non-malleability is missing in [MRR20, Theorem 10].
-However, [SGJ23] appears to believe that the non-malleability property lies in the encryption scheme, and using a stronger encryption scheme such as HIC resolves the issue; while in fact non-malleability is a property that must be satisfied by the underlying KA protocol, and as long as the KA protocol is plain Diffie-Hellman, the issue remains no matter what encryption scheme is used.
-In other words, [SGJ23] noticed that [MRR20, Theorem 10] is false but identified the reason incorrectly, which explains why [SGJ23, Theorem 2] is also false.
+First, [SGJ23] seems to have pointed out that [MRR20, Theorem 10] is false ("[W]e think that it is unlikely that EKE can provably realize UC PAKE based on the POPF properties alone"); however, it still misses the attack in this section, and [SGJ23, Theorem 2] is also false.
 Second, in the talk for the [SGJ23] paper [Jar23], the presenter Stanislaw Jarecki pointed out their own mistake and mentioned the attack on EKE with plain Diffie-Hellman, which we repeat here.
-According to [Jar23], the attack was found in a follow-up study (which we are not able to identify).
-As such, the credit belongs to [Jar23] and the follow-up work.
+According to [Jar23], the attack was found in a follow-up study (which was later published as [BGHJ24]).
+As such, the credit belongs to [Jar23, BGHJ24].
 However, the ePrint version of [SGJ23] has not been updated accordingly after the talk, and to the best of our knowledge, we are the first to present this attack in written form.
 Furthermore, the formal proof of UC-insecurity (Thm.
 3.4) is our work.